 These are short videos apt for on-the-go employees.
 Summaries are shortened versions of a particular topic.
 A summary video comes handy when the employee wants to have a quick look at the information while commuting, during breaks etc. Providing a summary video offers just in time information and helps your employees to stay updated or brush up their knowledge anytime they want.

 Corporate training videos have evolved from being just PowerPoint slides clubbed together, to a more dynamic platform, where customized videos are created for each training requirement.
 Social media has changed the way we consume content.
-Viewers are said to retain 95% of a message when they watch it on video compared to 10% when reading it in text.
+Viewers are said to retain 95% of a message when they watch it on video compared to 10% when reading it in the text.
 Hence, enterprises are creating different video formats for corporate training.
-Video based learning works mainly because of its ability to keep the viewers engaged.
+Video-based learning works mainly because of its ability to keep the viewers engaged.
 And corporate training programs need to maintain a certain level of engagement to keep their employees motivated.
 Hence, L&D teams are designing and delivering different formats of video for corporate training to increase employee efficiency.